-To begin this free Tennis Game, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
+To begin this free Tennis Game, click the Small, Medium, or Large link, Very Large button, or HTML5/Mobile link under the picture at left.
 This opens the game in a pop-up window.

 This game has sound effects, so turn up the volume on your computer before starting the game.